Ellis Ellis-Griffith: Family and education

 Griffith was the only child of Thomas Morris Griffith (1827-1901), a master builder, and his wife Jane (née Jones) (1823-1881).
 Both his parents were Welsh, but had been living in Birmingham and the time of his birth, before moving to Brynsiencyn when Griffith was a child.

 He was initially educated at the Holt Academy, and passed both the Cambridge & Oxford local examinations in 1873.
 The following year he passed a scholarship examination for the University College, Aberystwyth, where he began studying in 1876.
 He took an arts degree at the University of London in 1879, graduating with double honours in English and Philosophy, before moving to Downing College, Cambridge, in 1880, where he read law and was President of the Cambridge Union.

 Ellis-Griffith married Mary (1862-1941), daughter of Robert Owen, in 1892.
 They had two sons and one daughter.
 The couple's only surviving son, Ellis succeeded in the baronetcy after his father's death, but died without issue in 1934.

 Legal career

 Griffith was called to the Bar, Middle Temple, in 1887 and worked on the North Wales and Chester Circuit.
 Among his most notable cases was his defence of Major Spilsbury in the Gibraltar Tourmaline smuggling case in 1898.
-He was a Recorder of Birkenhead from 1907 to 1912 and was appointed a King's Counsel in 1910.
+He was Recorder of Birkenhead from 1907 to 1912 and was appointed a King's Counsel in 1910.